walmartlabs/lumbar/docs/lumbar.md

 Platforms are what drive the next two sections, “packages” and “modules”.
 A “package” defines a one-to-many relationship with “platforms” and “modules”.

-#### Packages ####

-Third, lets discuss the packages section.
-This section lets you define how you would like the “platforms” organized.
-Each package is associated with a key.
-The purpose of this key is discussed below.

-Each package defines the platforms and modules its associated with.
-The platforms are a one-to-many relationship with a platform.
-Thus the package is said to target these platforms.
-Or rather, what platforms does this package deliver on?
-If no platforms are listed then all the platforms are targeted.

-Each package defines a one-to-many relationship with modules.
-[Modules] are discussed next, but suffice it to say that modules are groupings of code, stylesheets and templates.
-This relationship establishes what modules the package includes.
-If no modules are listed than all the modules are targeted.

-The last attribute is combine.
-Setting combine to true results in one file being output with the name given for the package.
-This one file will include all the output from the modules given.
-This one file will be output to the directories given in platforms.

-For example, if we listed “foo” for the platform, and “bar”, “baz” for the modules under the “default” package, then we would combine the bar and baz modules into a file named default.js under the foo directory.

 #### Modules ####

 Next, lets discuss the modules section of the lumbar.json file.
 This sections lets you define logical groupings of code, static files, stylesheets, and templates (mustache / handlebars).